IBM/ibm-block-csi-driver/docs/csi_ug_install_operator_operatorhub.md

-# Installing the driver using OperatorHub.io
+# Installing the driver with OperatorHub.io

 When using OperatorHub.io, the operator for IBM® block storage CSI driver can be installed directly from the OperatorHub.io website.
 Installing the CSI (Container Storage Interface) driver is part of the operator installation process.